Online Workshops + In-Person Workshops

 Barbara Helander holds two degrees (B.Ed., M.Sc.) and her major in both was Clothing & Textiles.
 Her professional career spanned over 35 years where she worked not only in apparel manufacturing but also as a professor of textiles at Seneca College.
 Over the years, Barbara has been nurturing a small keepsake business that involved the creation of one-of-a-kind books; but now that she has formally retired, she can finally take bookbinding and the book arts off the back burner!
 Barb has worked her way through the core CBBAG courses and was pleased to earn her certificate in the spring of 2010.
 Barbara is one of the core curriculum instructors for CBBAG - she teaches BB1 which is the introduction to the fundamentals of the craft.
 She is also a mentor for CBBAG Home Study.

-• Big River Bindery, Scarborough ON
+• Helander Bindery, Caledon East ON

 • 6